MicrosoftDocs/entra-docs/docs/verified-id/did-web-path.md

 ## Enable domain for did:web:path support

-By default, an authority isn't enabled to support did:web:path.
+By default, a tenant and an authority isn't enabled to support did:web:path.
 You request enablement of did:web:path for your authority via creating a new support request in the [Entra admin center](https://entra.microsoft.com/#blade/Microsoft_Azure_Support/NewSupportRequestV3Blade/callerName/ActiveDirectory/issueType/technical).

 Support ticket details: